-The Redding City Identity Project is working to strengthen the image and reputation of our city.
-On January 10th, 2019, the Identity Project held a free public event for the community at the Cascade Theatre to announce the first 10 ideas that will be initiated by 2020 to catalyze a better city.
-Many of these ideas came through our incredible community of people who submitted over 800 individual ideas as well as 2,440 residents bringing their voice through participating in a city wide survey.
+The Redding City Identity Project continues to work to strengthen the image and reputation of our city.
+On January 10th, 2019, the Identity Project held a free public event for the community at the Cascade Theatre to announce the first 10 ideas publicly that would be initiated by 2020 to catalyze a better city.
+The remaining 10 ideas were announced over social media following the event.
+All 20 projects can be seen below.
+Many of the ideas came through our incredible community of people who submitted over 800 individual ideas as well as 2,440 residents bringing their voice through participating in a city wide survey.

 Interested in volunteering to help with one of the ideas?
 We’d love to hear from you!